jgrss/geowombat/doc/source/tutorial-open.rst

     with gw.open(l8_224078_20200518) as src:
         print(src)

-In the example above, `src` is an `xarray.DataArray`.
-Thus, printing the object will display the underlying Dask array dimensions and chunks, the DataArray named coordinates, and the DataArray attributes.
+In the example above, **src** is an :class:`xarray.DataArray`.
+Thus, printing the object will display the underlying :class:`dask.array.Array` dimensions and chunks, the :class:`xarray.DataArray` named coordinates, and the :class:`xarray.DataArray` attributes.

 Opening multiple bands as a stack
 ---------------------------------

 Often, satellite bands will be stored in separate raster files.
-To open the files as one DataArray, specify a list instead of a file name.
+To open the files as one :class:`xarray.DataArray`, specify a list instead of a file name.

 .. ipython:: python